-9 Security Administration
+10 Security Administration

-9.1 Documentation and records
+10.1 Documentation and records

-Drawing on SOLAS Chapter XI-1 Regulation 5 and Chapter XI-2, the instructor will find references to, and examples of, required documents as well as requirements for record keeping.
-Record-keeping requirements associated with the Ship Security Plan should be summarized.
+Drawing on Chapter XI-1 Regulation 5 and Chapter XI-2 of SOLAS the instructor will find sufficient references to, and examples of, required documents as well as requirements for record keeping.
+The International Ship Security Certificate should be the main emphasis here while the Continuous Synopsis Record warrants coverage as well.
+Records of activities addressed in the Ship Security Plan must be kept on board for certain time periods that are determined by administrations.
+Section 10 of the ISPS Code Part A is very useful on the subject of records.